 To see the rooms at The Loutrel, click here.

 Address: 61 State Street, Charleston, SC 29401

 We didn’t learn about this hotel until after we left, but I’d love to stay here in the future!
-This 5 start hotel features a gorgeous lobby, indoor and outdoor saltwater pools, a fitness center and a rooftop terrace!
+This 5-star hotel features a gorgeous lobby, indoor and outdoor saltwater pools, a fitness center, and a rooftop terrace!
 The hotel welcomes two pets of any size, for an additional fee.

 To see the rooms at The Charleston Place, click here.